List of California tornadoes

-The U.S. state of California experiences several tornadoes every year, with at least 487 twisters recorded since 1891.
+The U.S. state of California experiences several tornadoes every year, with over 500 twisters recorded since 1851.
 Among these are four fire whirls, a type of tornado that develops from a wildfire.
 California's strongest rated tornadoes on the Fujita scale (or Enhanced Fujita Scale after 2007) were rated an F/EF3, which occurred three times - two F3 tornadoes in the Greater Los Angeles area in the 1970s, as well as an EF3-equivalent fire whirl near Redding in Shasta County that developed within the 2018 Carr Fire.
-The fire whirl was one of three deadly tornadic events on record in the state, killing four people.
-A tornado in 1891 killed a man in San Francisco.
-The other deadly event was a tornado that hit Santa Monica in 1952, which killed three people.
-There have been at least 100 injuries related to tornadoes in the state.
+The fire whirl was one of six deadly tornadic events on record in the state, killing four people.
+A tornado struck Tuolumne County in 1857 killing a man.
+The second tornado event was in 1878 which killed one person in Santa Barbara.
+The third deadly tornado event was in 1891 where a twister destroyed a home killing a man in San Francisco.
+The fourth deadly event was in El Centro killing at least two people.
+The last deadly event was a tornado that hit Santa Monica in 1952, which killed three people.
+There have been over 150 injuries related to tornadoes in the state.

 Although less common and not as strong as tornadoes in the central United States, there are regularly tornadoes in three regions of the state - the Los Angeles area, the deserts of Southern California, and the Central Valley.
 Most tornadoes in California are weak and short-lived, often F0 or EF0, although some can be destructive or notable.
 Tornadogenesis can occur because of a supercell thunderstorm, a waterspout, a landspout, or a fire whirl, and can happen in any month of the year.
 The month with the most tornadic activity is March, with most of the state's tornadoes occurring between January and April.
 Excluding fire whirls, the most recent EF2 tornado was in 2011, which touched down near Oroville in Butte County.
 In July 2004, a twister touched down in Sequoia National Park at an altitude of around 12,156 ft (3,705 m), making it the highest elevation for a confirmed tornado in the United States.
 The most California tornadoes on a single day in the state was seven, which occurred on November 9, 1982.
-More recently, there were five tornadoes on April 1, 1996, as well as October 22, 2012.
+There were five tornadoes on April 1, 1996, as well as October 22, 2012.
+The states most active year was 2005 when the state experienced 27 tornadoes.

+The most recent event was on April 21, 2026, when four tornadoes touched down in the Central Valley, with two EF0s, and two EF1s.